DILCISBoard/E-ARK-AIP/index.md

 <a name="fig5"></a>
 ![Information Package structure](figs/fig_5_mets_root.png "Example of an IP compliant with the Common Specification for IPs E-ARK IP")

+**Figure 5:**
-Figure 5 Example of an IP compliant with the Common Specification for IPs E-ARK IP
+Example of an IP compliant with the Common Specification for IPs E-ARK IP

 ##### 5.1.1.4 Requirements
 There is the basic requirement that the root of an IP contains a METS.xml file, but it can be freely chosen if this METS.xml file is broken down into METS.xml parts for the different representations.

+**Requirement 8.**
-**Requirement 8.**  The package root of the package MUST contain a METS.xml file that either references metadata or and data files or references other METS.xml files located in the corresponding representation folders under the “representations” directory.
+The package root of the package MUST contain a METS.xml file that either references metadata or and data files or references other METS.xml files located in the corresponding representation folders under the “representations” directory.

 As already stated, only the “data” directory is obligatory for each representation.
 Additionally, there can be other directories at the representation level which are specified by the following requirements:

+**Requirement 9.**
-**Requirement 9.**  Each representation MUST contain a “data” directory.
+Each representation MUST contain a “data” directory.
 The structure within this directory can be freely chosen.

+**Requirement 10.**
-**Requirement 10.**  A representation CAN COULD contain a “metadata” directory.
+A representation CAN COULD contain a “metadata” directory.

+**Requirement 11.**
-**Requirement 11.**  If a representation directory contains a “metadata” directory, it SHOULD be divided into “descriptive”, “preservation”, and “other” subdirectories for storing the corresponding category of metadata.
+If a representation directory contains a “metadata” directory, it SHOULD be divided into “descriptive”, “preservation”, and “other” subdirectories for storing the corresponding category of metadata.

+**Requirement 12.**
-**Requirement 12.**  The representation directory CAN COULD contain a “documentation” directory to store additional documents that explain the content available in the “data” directory.
+The representation directory CAN COULD contain a “documentation” directory to store additional documents that explain the content available in the “data” directory.

+**Requirement 13.**
-**Requirement 13.**  The representation directory CAN COULD contain a “schemas” directory to store additional XML Schema files that are needed to validate XML documents contained in a representation.
+The representation directory CAN COULD contain a “schemas” directory to store additional XML Schema files that are needed to validate XML documents contained in a representation.

 ### 5.2 E-ARK AIPE-ARK AIP structure
 Based on the E-ARK IP Common Specification for IPs format described in the